 EIA tests (ELISA and ELFA)

 This tests the host for antibodies produced against borrelia.
 It is recommended as a screening test for Lyme disease.
 The Centers for Disease Control (CDC) defines this test as an important screening test for Lyme disease.
-But in clinical practice, most healthcare providers who treat Lyme disease find that this Lyme disease test has poor predictive value and limited usefulness.
+But in clinical practice, most health care providers who treat Lyme disease find that this Lyme disease test has poor predictive value and limited usefulness.
 It has no value for diagnosing chronic Lyme.

-PCR for B. burgdorferi
+PCR for Borrelia burgdorferi

-Short for Polymerase Chain Reaction, a PCR tests directly for borrelia DNA in the host’s blood, tissues, or urine.
+Short for polymerase chain reaction, a PCR tests directly for borrelia DNA in the host’s blood, tissues, or urine.
 Historically, PCR has had limited accuracy, but improvements in technique are allowing PCR for microbial DNA to be the future of testing.
 At some point, it may be possible to define a person’s entire microbiome.

 For now, testing is available for the most common species of borrelia and many common species of coinfections with other stealth microbes.
 Testing is most accurate during acute infection, and much less accurate during chronic infection.

 Again, the bottom line is that if you have many or most symptoms of chronic Lyme disease, then you are likely harboring at least one species of borrelia and several other species of stealth microbes — no matter what the testing shows.

 The Western Blot for Borrelia burgdorferi relies on production of antibodies by the host’s immune system for different parts (antigens) of the bacteria.
 Antibody production does not occur until the body’s secondary defense kicks in, and it’s dependent on the host’s ability to mount an immune response.